About Luisa Abram Chocolate

 How did you source your beans?

-From small communities in the Brazilian Amazon rivers
+From small communities in the Brazilian Amazon rivers (see above)

 What is your favourite food?
 Wine?
 Other chocolate makers?